 Because these syndromes are related to inflammation and the autoimmune system, treatment options can include:

-As paraneoplastic syndromes vary from one person to the next, the prognosis (outlook) of these syndromes will also vary.
+As paraneoplastic syndromes vary from one person to the next, the prognosis of these syndromes will also vary.
 In some cases, symptoms can be easily managed.
 In other cases, symptoms can be life-threatening.
+Since paraneoplastic syndromes are rare and each case is different, there is no established data on life expectancy for specific types.

 Do you or a loved one have paraneoplastic syndromes and lung cancer?
-Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.
+Share your experience in the comments below, or start a conversation by posting to your Activities page.